ukraine2022/ukraine2022.github.io/index.md

 <img src="/images/kharkiv10.jpg">
 <img src="/images/kharkiv11.jpg">
 <img src="/images/kharkiv12.jpg">
-Nobody is spared from rocket attacks even animals at the zoo:
+<br>Nobody is spared from rocket attacks, even animals at the zoo get hit:<br>
 <img src="/images/kharkiv13.jpg">
 This is the size of bombs that are being dropped on Kharkiv:
 <img src="/images/kharkiv14.jpg">